1845. To find someone nice

 Roman was doing his best.
 He’d grown up on a dairy farm.
 Dairy farming was all he knew.
 He’d worked hard throughout his teens.
 His father left Roman the farm.
 He built a special house on it for his widowed mother.
 He met and married Destiny.
 That was about his life.

-Destiny didn’t merely love Roman; she fell in love with his profession.
+Destiny didn’t merely love Roman; she fell in love with the prestigiousness of his habitation.
 How wonderful to live on a farm!
 How wonderful to have all this space!
 A house!
 A garden!
 Some chickens!
 A pet calf for the children when children came along!
 Fresh milk!
 All her friends married labourers of one sort or another; plumbers, carpenters, truck drivers.
 They lived in hovels in town.
 She lived in a mansion; more of a manor.
 She alone had married into proper bliss.

 Can’t you take some time off so we can get away? asked Destiny.